New Hampshire Lottery

 New Hampshire Lottery Drawing Schedule

-As part of the tri-state lottery, New Hampshire drawings take place at the same time as those in Maine and Vermonth.
+As part of the Tri-State Lottery, New Hampshire drawings take place at the same time as those in Maine and Vermont.
 Find out when ticket sales close for your favorite game to avoid missing out:

 Game Information

 New Hampshire residents take part in Powerball, Lucky for Life and Mega Millions.
-As part of the Tri-State Lottery, the New Hampshire Lottery also offers great games like Megabucks, Gimme 5 and Fast Play.
+As part of the Tri-State Lottery, the New Hampshire Lottery also offers great games like Megabucks, Gimme 5 and Pick 3.
 Visit the Tri-State Lottery page to learn more about this unique and exciting lottery group.

 Scratch games are popular among those who want to play a lottery game right then and there.
 Tickets cost between $1 and $25 and the prizes can be worth as much as $2 million!
 Pick up a scratch game from an authorized New Hampshire retailer.